Although coronavirus restrictions have now been lifted guidance remains in place to help reduce the spread of COVID-19.

 We continue to recommend that buyers take advantage of any opportunities to view homes remotely in the first instance before committing to view in person and then only to physically inspect properties they have strong interest in.

-It is recommended that everyone continues to follow good hygiene practices including regular cleaning and ventilation and, although it is not a legal requirement, you should also consider wearing face coverings in enclosed areas when viewing or attending a property.
+It is recommended that everyone continues to follow good hygiene practices including regular cleaning and ventilation and, although it is not a legal requirement, people can exercise their personal preference to continue wearing masks in shared spaces if they wish to do so.

 Tradespeople in the home